lorrli274/next/courses/original/Database Fundamentals/Activities/Tables/03-Table Basics.md

 Now that you've learned what tables are and what they're used for, it's time to jump into some SQL examples!

-In a database, each table contains:
+In a database, each table typically contains:

 * Columns, which store specific data of a specific type for each record.
 * A primary key, which allows other tables to reference the table.